-In the past few years, we have received the gift of 6 new members to our community.
+In the past few years, we have received the gift of a number of new members to our community.
 They are:

 January 26, Feast of the Founders of the Cistercian Order.

-The following is a homily given by our Chaplain this morning regarding this feast.
+The following is a homily given by our Chaplain on this feast.

 Jan 26th Feast of the Cistercian Founders